South Liverpool Football Club History

-One of its leading lights Mr W J Sawyer went on to be involevd in both Everton and new Brighton and interestingly the Clubman of the Year Trophy now awarded annually at South is the WJ Sawyer Trophy kindly donated by the Sawyer family.
+One of its leading lights Mr W J Sawyer went on to be involevd in both Everton FC and New Brighton FC.
+Interestingly our Clubman of the Year Trophy awarded annually is the WJ Sawyer Trophy kindly donated by the Sawyer family.

-The resumption after the war saw South in the Cheshire League, winning the league cup in 1948 but it was never to bear the fruit the pre war years had.
-In 1952 South went back home to the Lancashire Combination with the reserves operating in the Liverpool County Combination and winning the George Mahon Cup in 1958/59.
-The mid sixties saw success under manager Alan Hampson sufficient to qualify by right for the Northern Premier League.
-South would always struggle against the wealthier and well supported clubs at this standard such as the now Premier League Wigan Athletic.
+The post war resumption saw South in the Cheshire League, winning the League Cup in 1948 but it was never to bear the fruit pre war years had.
+In 1952 South went back to the Lancashire Combination with the reserves operating in the Liverpool County Combination, winning the George Mahon Cup in 1958/59.
+The mid sixties saw success under manager Alan Hampson sufficient to qualify by right for the new Northern Premier League.
+South would always struggle against the wealthier and well supported clubs at this standard such as Wigan Athletic and Macclesfield Town.

-South supporters had already formed a committee to take over the football club but given its late demise they were unable to immediately play senior football, keeping its Youth arm operating as its senior side for one season and started in 1992 in the Liverpool County Combination, the Liverpool Junior Cup being won in 1997.
+South supporters had already formed a committee to take over the football club but given its late demise they were unable to immediately play senior football, keeping its youth arm operating as its only playing team for one season and started in 1992 in the Liverpool County Combination, the Liverpool Junior Cup being won in 1997.

-The club would regularly be in the top quadrant of the league and challenging for cup honours.
-The highest league placing was fourth in 2004/2005.
-A late season slip saw a 10th position finish in 2006 and South were placed in the First Division of the new County Premier League but immediately won the league that season.
-South finished fourth in the league in 2008/09 and fifth in 2009/10 and in 2010/11 finished 14th.
-South’s reserve team won promotion from the second division of the County FA Premier League as Runners Up in the South section.
+The club would regularly be in the top quadrant of their league and challenging for cup honours.
+The highest Liverpool County league placing was fourth in 2004/2005.
+A late season slip saw a 10th position finish in 2006 and South were placed in the First Division of the new Liverpool County Premier League, immediately won that division.
+South finished fourth in the Premier Division in 2008/09 and fifth in 2009/10 but in 2010/11 finished 14th.
+South’s reserve team won promotion from the second division of the County FA Premier League.
 The youth team won the West Cheshire League Youth Division in 2009/10 having won the Youth League Plate in 2008/09.

-2011/12 was all change as Souths first team moved into the West Cheshire League third division and won the league title impressively winning every league away game (a club record).
-The reserves took the Second Divison Zingari Combination title and were elected to the West Cheshire League while the under 18 Youth team returned an impressive third place in the West Cheshire Leagues Youth division.
+2011/12 was all change as Souths first team moved into the West Cheshire League staring in the third division and won the division impressively winning every league away game (a club record).
+The reserves took the Second Divison Zingari Combination title and were elected to the West Cheshire League while the under 18 Youth team were third in the West Cheshire League Youth division.

-This was supported by the newly expanded youth set up where South put out ten teams in the Belle Vale and Merseyside & Halewood youth leagues.
-Mark Eyres leading the set up having previsouly led Burford FC .
+This was supported by the newly expanded youth set up where South put out teams in the Belle Vale and Merseyside & Halewood youth leagues.
+Mark Eyres leading the set up.

-They also look to finalise a secure tenure at the North Field allowing the club’s committee to continue its well organised development.
+South continue its well organised development.
 Pitch barriers were installed for the start of 2011/12 and dugouts followed along with hard standing making it way round the barriers.
 Much to locals relief the top end of the ground is used for parking reducing the traffic issues and loss of wing mirrors that occur on Jericho Lane on match days.

-2013/14 also saw us formally link up with South Liverpool Ladies who play at the North Field on a Sunday in the Liverpool County FA Womens League.
-The player manager is Helen Balmer assisted by Jo Dodsworth and Tracey Wooler
+2013/14 also saw the club formally link with South Liverpool Ladies who play at the North Field on a Sunday in the Liverpool County FA Womens League.

-South Liverpool boasts a number of well known ex players including Jimmy Case and John Aldridge who both started their careers at South.
+South Liverpool boast a number of well known ex players including Jimmy Case and John Aldridge who both started their careers at South.

 Manager Martin Ryman has been in charge since August 2001 having been in charge for over 500 games (having also played for South from 1992 & 1999).
-Assistant since 2003 is Kenny Deakin who managed at Mossley Hill but his South connection is strong having played for South in the 1984/5 in the NPL.
+Assistant since 2003 is Kenny Deakin who also managed at Mossley Hill has a prior South connection having played for South in the 1984/5 in the NPL.
 Stephen Ward is the first team coach having played in goal for South over 400 times and been with the club since 1995.